nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Purpose of Guide

-This guide aims to teach those new to PennyWise how to navigate and utilise the application.
-It also acts as a refresher for any experienced or returning users, allowing you to make the most out of PennyWise.
+This guide aims to teach those new to FriendlyLink how to navigate and utilise the application.

 ## How to use this User Guide